-- 6 The first Montpelier Town Meeting was held on March 29, 1791.
-At that meeting, twenty-seven - 7 residents elected a moderator, town clerk, three selectmen, a treasurer, a tax collector, listers, and - 8 a fence viewer.
-From that time until 1849, what we now know as East Montpelier was part of - 9 the Town of Montpelier.
-In 1848, the State Legislature approved a division effective on January - 10 1, 1849 and the Town of East Montpelier was incorporated.
+The first Montpelier Town Meeting was held on March 29, 1791.
+At that meeting, 27 residents elected a moderator, town clerk, three selectmen, a treasurer, a tax collector, listers, and a fence viewer.
+From that time until 1849, what we now know as East Montpelier was part of the Town of Montpelier.
+In 1848, the State Legislature approved a division effective on January 1, 1849 and the Town of East Montpelier was incorporated.

-- 12 Traditionally, the town has conducted a Town Meeting on the first Tuesday in March.
-A public

-- 13 forum is held in late February/early March to discuss warned items.
-On the floor at Town

-- 14 Meeting residents hear and discuss reports from various town officers and committees, vote on

-- 15 the school budget, and decide on a standard slate of funding articles from, but not limited to, the

-- Cemetery Commission, Four Corners Schoolhouse Association, and the Funding Request Study 16

-- 17 Committee.
-In addition, special articles appear in the town warning on such diverse subjects as

-- 18 buying a fire truck to funding land conservation.
-On the same day the town budget, funding

-- 19 articles over \$25,000, and the election of town officials are voted by Australian Ballot.

-- 20 Town offices are located in a former

-- 21 two-room schoolhouse in the East

-- 22 Village.
-The offices were renovated

-- 23 and made handicapped accessible in

-- 24 1988.
-The building now includes

-- 25 office space for town employees and

-- 26 provides adequate and well-utilized

-- 27 meeting spaces.
-The Town Office

-- 28 building is becoming too small for

-- 29 current space demands.
-The

-- 30 basement is currently unusable due

-- 31 to mold, making adequate storage

-- space a significant problem.
-Several 32

-- 33 other village locations have been

-- 34 considered for a future town office.

-- 35 but never studied in detail.
+Traditionally, the town conducts a Town Meeting on the first Tuesday in March.
+A public forum is held in late February/early March to discuss warned items.
+On the floor at Town Meeting residents hear and discuss reports from various town officers and committees, vote on the school budget, and decide on a standard slate of funding articles from, but not limited to, the Cemetery Commission, Four Corners Schoolhouse Association, and the Funding Request Study Committee.
+In addition, special articles appear in the town warning on diverse subjects such as buying a fire truck and funding land conservation.
+On the same day the town budget, funding articles over \$25,000 and the election of town officials are voted by Australian Ballot.

+Town offices are located in a former two-room schoolhouse in the East Montpelier Village.
+The offices were renovated and made handicapped accessible in 1988.
+The building now includes office space for town employees and provides well-utilized meeting spaces.
+The Town Office building is becoming too small for current space demands.
+The basement is currently unusable due to mold, making adequate storage space a significant problem.
+Several other village locations have been considered for a future town office, but never studied in detail.